Cigna Medicare Supplement Insurance Review

 Some customers express dissatisfaction with Cigna’s customer service, stating that the company’s representatives can be unresponsive or difficult to deal with.
 Other complaints focus on claim rejections, high premiums, and out-of-pocket costs.

-In terms of financial ratings, however, Cigna performs relatively well.
+However, in terms of financial ratings, Cigna performs relatively well.
 It boasts an “A” (Excellent) rating from A.M.
 Best, a renowned insurance rating and information source.
 This rating reflects Cigna’s strong balance sheet and ability to meet ongoing insurance obligations.

 Nevertheless, it’s notable that customer satisfaction and high financial ratings do not always go hand in hand, as evidenced by Cigna’s situation.